konpanousis/ConceptDiscoveryModels/README.md

 This is the official code implementation for the paper titled "Sparse Linear Concept Discovery Models".
 We propose a novel framework towards Interpretable Deep Networks using multi-modal models and a simple yet effective concept selection mechanism.

+Accepted @ ICCVW-CLVL 2023

+# Abstract

+The recent mass adoption of DNNs, even in safety-critical scenarios, has shifted the focus of the research community towards the creation of inherently intrepretable models.
+Concept Bottleneck Models (CBMs) constitute a popular approach where hidden layers are tied to human understandable concepts allowing for investigation and correction of the network's decisions.
+However, CBMs usually suffer from: (i) performance degradation and (ii) lower interpretability than intended due to the sheer amount of concepts contributing to each decision.
+In this work, we propose a simple yet highly intuitive interpretable framework based on Contrastive Language Image models and a single sparse linear layer.
+In stark contrast to related approaches, the sparsity in our framework is achieved via principled Bayesian arguments by inferring concept presence via a data-driven Bernoulli distribution.
+As we experimentally show, our framework not only outperforms recent CBM approaches accuracy-wise, but it also yields high per example concept sparsity, facilitating the individual investigation of the emerging concepts.

 # Setup

 The file structure to make sure that everything works as intended is the following: